PI-Victor/pi-victor/README.md

-I work on [nubium.cloud](https://nubium.cloud) a BYOC AI/ML platform similar to Databricks with a touch of European sovereignty.
+I'm working on [nubium.cloud](https://nubium.cloud) a BYOC AI/ML platform similar to Databricks with a touch of European sovereignty.